m-dennisgocong/fCC-responsive-web-design-projects/tribute-page/README.md

 I remade the project multiple times because I'm not satified with my UI designs.
 I took some time learning the basic UI fundamentals, joining community with UI designers to enable to improve and understand the aspect of web designing.
 I learned how to use figma as my desgining tool.

-## Things I need to improve
+## Note

 I used a lot of dev's on this project.
-I should avoid using a lot of dev's and apply basic SEO.
+I should apply SEO for best practice and avoid using a lot of dev's.
+Applying different unit type on the same element can cause conflict.